wisdom1456/neat-starter/src/posts/practiceareas/assault-and-battery.md

 However, these offenses – especially domestic violence-related charges – are serious and should be treated as such.
 The State Attorney’s Office certainly takes these cases seriously.

-Bernhardt Law will look beyond the police report and assess the entire situation to best defend your case.
+Bernhardt Riley will look beyond the police report and assess the entire situation to best defend your case.

 **Applicable Florida Statutes below:**